Patterns in Photography: A Complete Guide

 As one can infer, this process of identifying patterns is highly reliant on body position and scene recognition.

-To achieve this technique, utilize multiple angles within your shoot in a small period of time.
-It’s okay to discard many until they look just right, practice makes perfect.
+To achieve this technique, utilize multiple angles within your shoot in a short period of time.
+It’s okay to discard many until they look just right; practice makes perfect.

 Organic Patterns